MacQueen History, Family Crest & Coats of Arms

 The surname MacQueen was first found in on the Isles of Skye and Lewis (Scottish Gaelic: Leòdhas), where they were originally a branch of the MacDonalds of Clanranald.
 But although the MacQueens held lands of Garafad on the Isle of Skye for several centuries it is likely that the first MacQueen was the Lord of Knapdale in Argyllshire who held Castle Sween.

-Important Dates for the MacQueen family
+Early History of the MacQueen family

 This web page shows only a small excerpt of our MacQueen research.
 Another 136 words (10 lines of text) covering the years 1411 and 1743 are included under the topic Early MacQueen History in all our PDF Extended History products and printed products wherever possible.